deargle/deargle.github.io/_posts/2016-10-24-I-received-a-blackmail-letter.md

 Again, victims are all over the U.S.

-<div class='alert alert-info'><strong>What should I do?</strong> There is now a federal investigation underway, naturally under the jurisdiction of the U.S. Postal Inspector.
-Preserve your envelopes and letters.
-Contact me for how to get in touch with the investigator working the case.</div>

 <hr>

 My scans of the letter I got in October 2016 (nothing received at the bitcoin address yet, I already checked.
 Probably unique anyways.):